 Whether you’re playing alone in a party of friends/like-minded strangers, Path of Exile has so much going for it.
 Its combat system, which enables you to combine skills and effects into deadly combinations, feels as robust as anything its contemporaries have to offer (and maybe a little bit better, too), while the levelling system feels organic and endlessly rewarding to the dedicated player.

 7. Dota 2

-Enormously popular and hugely addictive, Dota 2 is a cornerstone of professional gaming
+Enormously popular and hugely addictive – a cornerstone of pro gaming

 These days, MOBAs (multiplayer online battle arenas) are big business.
 The team-based battlers are the genre that’s driving eSports into the mainstream at a deadly pace, and Valve’s tremendously rewarding offering is one of the best on the market today (second only to the stellar League of Legends).
 So what makes Dota 2 so popular?
 Why are millions of players taking to its cartoonish servers every single day?